NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0.rst

 Setting up a real-world downscaled simulation
 =============================================

-This is an example of a dynamically downscaled FastEddy simulation over Fort Collins (CO) driven by WRF mesoscale weahter.
-This tutorial introduces the 3 preprocessing steps required to run mesoscale coupled real cases: GeoSpec, SimGrid, and GenICBCs, all of which are implemented using python scripts.
+This is an example of a dynamically downscaled FastEddy simulation over Fort Collins (CO) driven by WRF mesoscale weather.
+This tutorial introduces the 3 preprocessing steps required to run mesoscale coupled real cases: GeoSpec, SimGrid, and GenICBCs, all of which are implemented using python scripts (**scripts/python_utilities/coupler/**).
 The required datasets to run this tutorial are provided at this `Zenodo record <https://zenodo.org/records/Blahblah>`_.

 GeoSpec
 -------
 The first preprocessing step is **GeoSpec.py**.
-The purpose of this step is to create a netCDF file of standard format that allows ingestion of the required GIS data into FastEddy later on.
-The following variable dimensions and naming convention is required for *GeoSpec.py* to execute properly.
+The purpose of this step is to create a netCDF file of standard format that allows ingestion of the required GIS data into a gridded FastEddy domain later on.
+The following variable dimensions and naming convention of the input netCDF file is required for *GeoSpec.py* to execute properly (see provided example input netCDF file: :code:`ftCollins_inputs_gis.nc`).

 .. code-block:: none